 - The TFSA is an account, not a mutual fund.

-- There are no such things as a spousal TFSA or group TFSA.
+- There are no such things as a spousal TFSA (not yet).

 - Contributions to your TFSA are not tax deductible, so you cannot use contributions to reduce your taxable income.

 - TFSAs are highly effective for every Canadian regardless of their tax bracket.

 - After you select investments for the account, the income you earn on those investments inside the TFSA can grow tax-free.